ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/courses/beginner-course/course-introduction.md

 $order: 1
 toc: true
 ---

 [TOC]

 ## Who is this course for?

-This course is designed for current developers who are struggling to build performant websites and for aspiring developers who are looking to build their first website.
-Additionally, this course is well-suited for anyone who is maintaining or working on an existing AMP site.

-Throughout this and the following courses you will:
+This course is designed for aspiring first-time web developers and current developers looking to build performant websites.
+Throughout this and the following courses, you will:

-* Be introduced to the ways AMP pages differ from traditional “vanilla” websites
+- Be introduced to the ways AMP pages differ from traditional “vanilla” websites.

-* Incrementally build a sample project using real AMP components and best practices
+- Incrementally build a sample project using real AMP components and best practices.

-* Learn strategies for building modern websites (such as component-based development and reactive programming)
+- Learn strategies for building modern websites.

-## Course Prerequisites
+## Prerequisites

 To get the most from these courses, you should have a basic understanding of HTML and CSS.
-It is enough to be able to recognize HTML and CSS and to be able to make minor additions and alterations to existing HTML and CSS as instructed to in the lessons.
-As you might already know, [HyperText Markup Language](https://html.spec.whatwg.org/multipage/) (HTML) is a document description language that lets us create content for the web.
-Teaching HTML is beyond the scope of this course.
-There are many great resources on the web if want to learn more about HTML, though.
-You could try taking a look at [this tutorial](https://learn.freecodecamp.org/responsive-web-design/basic-html-and-html5/) by freeCodeCamp, or you can try [this free course](https://www.udacity.com/course/intro-to-html-and-css--ud001) on Udacity!
+It is enough to be able to recognize HTML and CSS code, and to be able to make minor additions and alterations as instructed through the exercises.
+Please note that teaching these concepts is beyond the scope of this course.
+If necessary, you can find a refresher on HTML [here](https://developer.mozilla.org/en-US/docs/Web/HTML) and on CSS [here](https://developer.mozilla.org/en-US/docs/Web/CSS).

 ## Follow the Code With Glitch

 To complete the code examples included in these courses, we will be using [Glitch](https://glitch.com/).
-Glitch is an online code editor that lets you create and view web sites and server APIs without needing to install anything on your computer.
+Glitch is an online code editor that allows you to create and view websites without the need to install anything on your computer.
+It also allows you to create a server, all within the Glitch interface.

 The Glitch code editor environment looks like this: